Last Updated:

 Stellenbosch

 The Cape Governor Simon van der Stel visited the Eerste river valley (site of Stellenbosch) in 1679 and decided the area was suitable for farming.
-The charming town of Stellenbosch was established in 1685 and still contains a number of well-preserved Cape Dutch streets from that era.
+Established in 1685, the charming town of Stellenbosch still contains a number of well-preserved Cape Dutch streets from that era.
 A walk around Stellenbosch shows off the many styles of Cape Dutch architecture through the years.

 We recommend a visit to the Village Museum which shows four ‘settler’ houses through the ages.
-This shows how they first lived when the Dutch colonists arrived in the late 17th century and then charts how the Cape Dutch architecture developed until the 19th century.
+This shows how the Dutch colonists first lived when they arrived in the late 17th century.
+It then charts how the Cape Dutch architecture developed until the 19th century.

 Many of the surrounding wine estates have beautiful old Cape Dutch homesteads.
 Some such as Boschendal and Vergelegen are open to visitors.